 45 minutes later I was at the 4WD trailhead with the usual helpful sign.

 The first couple of hundred yards of trail were surprisingly wet, a contrast to the almost bone dry terrain I had experienced in Colorado to date.
 The vegetation crowded in on the trail, but soon the trail opened up into the more usual well engineered one with switchbacks.
-I was passed by a lady and her Belgian Shepherd on this section.
+A lady and her Belgian Shepherd passed me on this section.
 It did not seem long before I was entering the meadows above the tree line and having my first view of Huron Peak.
 This was after about 1hr 45mins and 1,500ft of ascent.

-Further up the valley the fearsome looking Three Apostles (the centre one being called Ice Mountain) were still partly covered in cloud.
+Further up the valley cloud still partly covered the fearsome looking Three Apostles (the centre one being called Ice Mountain).

 Behind me was La Plata Peak which I had climbed the day before.